 For instance, basic living expenses typically center around three things: housing, utilities, and food.
 That means keeping up with rent or mortgage payments, paying electric, water, or gas bills, and buying basic groceries as part of your bare bones budget.
 And keep in mind: During the coronavirus pandemic, you may have some built-in relief for these expenses.

-For example, the federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act) allows eligible homeowners to pause mortgage payments for up to 360 days.
+For example, the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act allows eligible homeowners to pause mortgage payments for up to 15 to 18 months.
 Federal student loan borrowers can also pause payments (including interest) on loans through Sept.
 30, 2021.
-Taking advantage of either one could give you a short-term break from paying those bills.
+This now includes Federal Family Education Loans (FFEL) owned by others.
+Taking advantage of these provisions could give you a short-term break from paying those bills.

 Anything beyond the basics of housing, utilities, and basic food may be fair game for reducing your monthly budget expenses, including: